 After graduation in medicine in 1981, he trained at the University of Turin in Epidemiology with Prof. Benedetto Terracini, in particular studying those aspects linked to occupational and environmental exposure.
-Later on, he was in Montreal at McGill University with Prof. Renaldo Battista training on Clinical Epidemiology, where he graduated as a Master of Science in Epidemiology and Biostatistics.
+Later on, he was in Montreal at McGill University with Prof. Renaldo Battista training on Clinical Epidemiology, where he graduated with a Master of Science in Epidemiology and Biostatistics.

 Being the author of several scientific works in descriptive epidemiology he conducted research on screening evaluation and the aetiology of skin tumours.
 The latter was in cooperation with international consortia such as GEM (Gene-Environment Melanoma), and Helios (melanoma, and carcinoma of the skin).
 He was among the authors of papers from the Eurocare Consortium and the Eurocourse Project.

-© 2021 Fondo Elena Moroni Via San Secondo 25, 10128 Torino, Italy firstname.lastname@example.org
+© 2023 Fondo Elena Moroni Via San Secondo 25, 10128 Torino, Italy firstname.lastname@example.org